-"Being able to perform at City Hall gave us all an overwhelming sense of 'wow' we have made it here, we matter at last" Project lead time of senior staff including the Mayor himself, and the limited venue space available.
+"Being able to perform at City Hall gave us all an overwhelming sense of 'wow' we have made it here, we matter at last" Project lead

+Although we have referred to these as the 'little things' we are aware that meeting such expectations is not easy to achieve for the CE Team or the GLA, not least because of their limited powers to make such connections, the limited time of senior staff including the Mayor himself, and the limited venue space available.
 That the importance of these areas was recognised and followed through on at all was highly valued.
 In many cases partner community organisations had very high expectations of what a relationship with the GLA would enable them to do, beyond what is immediately possible.
-Because these 'little things' make such a difference to engagement we believe it is critical to give them continued focus in future.
+Because these 'little things' make such a difference to engagement we believe it is critical to aive them continued focus in future.
 To balance this, it would be helpful to be clearer with partner community organisations from the start about the limitations to support of this kind, explaining the exact role and powers of the CE Team, the GLA and their relationships with other statutory bodies, particularly Local Authorities.
 Providing additional training in how to navigate such relationships and connect with the right decision-makers would also be a helpful way to add value.
 Again, we return to the theme of developing community leaders in Section 2, page 25.